google/jsonnet/doc/ref/language.html.md

 func(21)
 ```

 The arguments are **not** evaluated when a function is called.
 They are passed lazily and evaluated only when used.
-This allows expressing things which in other languages require built-in functionality or macros, such as short-circuit boolean operations:
+This allows expressing things which in other languages require built-in functionality or macros, such as short-circuit boolean operations.
 ```
 local and3(a, b, c) = a && b && c;
-and3(true, false, error, "this one is never evaluated")
+and3(true, false, error "this one is never evaluated")
 ```
+The expression `error "message"` raises an error with the provided message string.
+Thus, in this example, the values for `a` and `b` are evaluated because they are required to compute `a && b`.
+However, since `a && b` is `false` - there is no need to evaluate the value for `c` and the error is never thrown.

 Functions in Jsonnet are [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency), meaning that any function call can be replaced with its definition, without changing the meaning of the program.
 Therefore, in some sense, functions in Jsonnet are [hygienic macros](https://en.wikipedia.org/wiki/Hygienic_macro).
 For example consider the following snippet: